jdoleary/Eden/sample/more/Features.md

         - Note: Check that it works with ^652cd3
     - Implementation notes:
         - done: record Block existance in the Page object and convert them to html with an `class` link so it can be queried later
-        - Give id'd blocks an html id so they can be referenced
-        - After all pages have been created as html, use another pass with `deno-dom` to find all blocks store their HTML in garden
+        - dom: After all pages have been created as html, use another pass with `deno-dom` to find all blocks store their HTML in garden
+            - and give them html ids so they can be linked directly to
+        - todo: actually loop all outputted html to run editDOM's processBlock.. on them
-        - Then pass again and replace blocks as needed
+        - todo: Then pass again and replace blocks as needed
 - ✅ Breadcrumbs
 - ✅ Metadata Support
     - Tags